arianecrestani/Flag-quiz/README.md

 - Playing a quiz with the theme Countries.
 - There are 5 countries' options for which one answer is correct.
 - Target the Flag with a match of the correct answer, correct country.
-- see the points for each time
+- See the points for each time
 - The points are getting for the correct answer and as faster as you can!
 - if is clicked in 1 second earn 5 points.
 - if is clicked in 2 seconds earn 4 points